DenizIsikli/PriceRunnerAPI/README.md

 ## Database Integration

 The PriceRunnerAPI integrates with a SQLite database named `Pricerunner.db` to store and manage product information.
-Ensure the database is set up and accessible before running the application.

 ## Dependencies